 You guys have been constantly on tour like …

-How things are working out with this ‘new’ line up?
+How are things working out with this ‘new’ Exodus line up?

 It’s going fine.
 We’re playing better as a band.
 You know when we first started a year ago we had never been on the road together, we hadn’t really played together.
 I went into the recording studio with two weeks rehearsal and recorded a record with guys I barely knew.
 Rick Hunolt quit and so Lee Altus came and joined the band but Lee didn’t have any time to work on the record at all.
 He just came in and laid down some lead tracks and went on tour with Heathen.
 So when we finally got together to do this tour for this record we never played together as a band so in the course of a year, it’s really become more of a band.

-In the past you have worked with many classic metal bands like Slayer and Testament.
+In the past, you have worked with many classic metal bands like Slayer and Testament.
 Now you’re a member of another legendary band, Exodus.
-How did you ended up being in this band?
+How did you end up being in this band?

 I got a call from the band’s manager and after that Mike talked to Gary.
-But, I’ve know Gary; we toured with Exodus when we were in Forbidden and I just know the Bay area scene.
+But, I’ve known Gary; we toured with Exodus when we were in Forbidden, and I just know the Bay area scene.

 Rick Hunolt never recorded any guitar parts for the album?

 Nope, it was all Gary; and then obviously, Lee’s solos.
 So, how weird was it to join a band that had 3/5 of its members leave?
 It wasn’t weird at all because it was just’I was the second one to join after the second guy left.
 This is rock n’ roll, people quit bands and join bands.
 It’s not the first time or the last time and I’m never surprised.
 It’s just the way it is.

 Well, despite all the difficulties you had, you never lost your faith in this band?